Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 What we have created is not magic.

-Our nutrient-dense recipes for people managing cancer are simply packed with minimally processed ingredients tailored to suit the needs of people managing cancer.
+Our nutrient-dense recipes for people managing cancer are simply packed with minimally processed ingredients tailored to their needs.

-There is still a role for targeted drugs and other therapies in the effective treatment of cancer under the guidance of your medical team.
+Targeted drugs and other therapies still play a role in the effective treatment of cancer under the guidance of your medical team.

-Our recipes are designed to give your body what it needs to recover and thrive (as much as possible) through the process of cancer management while minimising the nutrients that promote cancer growth.
+Our recipes are designed to give your body what it needs to recover and thrive (as much as possible) during cancer management while minimising the nutrients that promote cancer growth.

 The diet to prevent cancer is not the same as when you have cancer

-I was chatting recently with long term cancer survivor and author of How to Starve Cancer, Jane McLelland.
+I was chatting recently with a long-term cancer survivor and author of How to Starve Cancer, Jane McLelland.
 She was adamant that the diet to prevent cancer should be very different from your diet when you find you have cancer.

 What is cancer?